Mr Ian Walsh

 Team news saw Luke George came in to make his full debut at centre-half.
 This saw Aaron Hughes move to the vacant left back position.
-James Caton, on a month-long loan from Darlington came in for Beeley.
+James Caton, on a month-long loan from Darlington, came in for Shaun Beeley.

 The Yellows lined up with a 4-4-2.
 The dilemma of how to fit in the forward three, saw Dunn and Caton on the flanks, with Amis and Gray leading the line.

-The game stared with a well observed minutes silence for two former directors at Lancaster, who recently sadly passed.
+The game stared with a well observed minutes silence for two former directors at Lancaster, who recently sadly passed away.
 We send our condolences to their families.

-Despite the frustration and disappointment, the #Yellows were able to show great character.
-After Mitchell Duggan’s delivery, Ben Garrity kept the ball in at the back post to square.
-It was in fact the nearby defender who’s touch from the cut back crossed the line.
-Although the stadium announcer credited Tony Gray with the goal.
+Despite the frustration and disappointment, the Yellows were able to show great character.
+After Mitchell Duggan’s delivery, Ben Garrity kept the ball in at the back post, to square.
+It was in fact the nearby defender whose touch from the cut back crossed the line.
+Although, the stadium announcer credited Tony Gray with the goal.

-With renewed confidence, the Yellows soared forward, with Josh Amis once gain picking up the pockets on the edge of the ‘D’.
+With renewed confidence, the Yellows serged forward, with Josh Amis once again picking up the pockets space, on the edge of the ‘D’.
 After previously been caught deciding whether to shoot or play through, this time he struck a firm effort.
 The keeper held, but the tide was changing.

-Aaron Hughes in his unorthodox left back position, showed no lack of know how as, he fed Robbie Evans down the bide line.
-The former Billericay man cut the ball back and Josh Amis slotted home to complete the swift turn around.
+Aaron Hughes then fed Robbie Evans down the bide line.
+The former Billericay Town man, cut the ball back and Josh Amis slotted home to complete the swift turn around.

 The Wire were in rampant mood and Duggan hit a lovely right footed arrowed shot, although it was always rising.